viant/cloudless/README.md

 ### Motivation

 The goal of this project is to identify and extract common serverless patterns  into reusable components.
+This project provides runtime agnostic abstractions enabling your application running locally or on any cloud runtime.

 ### Serverless components
 - [Cloud data processor](data/processor/README.md)